Catherine joins the spectators and cheers on her friends in the Roses 2022 tournament.

 Lancaster is in the North West of England.
-It's a relatively small city which provides a great mix between urban and country life.
+It's a relatively small city which provides a great mix of urban and country life.
 The city centre is 20 minutes away from campus on the bus, but Lancaster itself is surrounded by nature.
 For example, Morecambe beach is 5 miles away, while the Lake District is 20.

-How does accommodation work?
+How does student accommodation work?

-In your first year at Lancaster, it’s typical that you will live on campus.
+In your first year at Lancaster, it's typical that you will live on campus.
 There are several different accommodation types.
-These range from townhouses, shared by 12 people with communal bathrooms, kitchen and living areas, to en suite flats where 6-8 people share the kitchen facilities.
-There are loads of options, so here’s a link to the accommodation website where you can find a detailed breakdown of each accommodation type, their facilities, and their prices.
+These range from townhouses, shared by 12 people with communal bathrooms, kitchen and living areas, to en-suite flats where 6-8 people share the kitchen facilities.
+There are loads of options, so here's a link to the accommodation website where you can find a detailed breakdown of each accommodation type, their facilities, and their prices.

-If you’re a student who requires specific adaptations to your accommodation, inform the accommodation team as soon as possible.
-The team are very helpful and strive to make your accommodation as accessible as possible.
+If you're a student who requires specific adaptations to your accommodation, inform the accommodation team as soon as possible.
+The team are very helpful and strives to make your accommodation as accessible as possible.
 For example, larger rooms, bathrooms with grip rails, and different lighting arrangements are just a few of the adaptations available.

 Here's Alix's blog all about accommodation options for your second year.